David Mixner: Jacob's Ladder

 In March 2015, Jacob’s Ladder, a play written by Mixner and Dennis Bailey, debuted at the Boyd Vance Theatre at the George Washington Carver Museum and Cultural Center in Austin, Texas.
 The play, a historical drama set during World War II, concerns a Jewish White House aide's discovery of a secret proposal to bomb Hitler's Concentration Camps in Eastern Europe.
 Directed by Derek Kolluri, the show debuted to positive reviews.

 Pride Talk Amsterdam

 On July 20, 2023, Mixner was the keynote speaker of the first edition of the Pride Talk Amsterdam.
 An annual talk in the run up to Pride Amsterdam, organised by The New Church on Dam Square in Amsterdam, The Netherlands.
 Mixner's speech, filled with emotion, humor, melancholy and hope, was immortalized in a manifesto.
 Mixner was introduced by the president of COC Netherlands, Astrid Oosenbrug, and member of the Senate & human rights activist Boris Dittrich.

-Death
+Death and funeral

 Mixner died from long COVID at his home in Midtown Manhattan, New York City, on March 11, 2024, at the age of 77.
 His funeral was held on March 25, 2024, at the St. Paul the Apostle Catholic Church in Manhattan.
+New Jersey Governor Phil Murphy gave the eulogy.
+President Joe Biden, who was unable to attend the service, sent two top gay aides, Gautam Raghavan and Jamie Citron, in his place.
+The actress Michelle Clunie also spoke at the funeral.
+Mixner is buried in Potter's Field on Hart Island.